fernand0aguilar/obsidian/Social skills.md

 # How to Make Women Love You

-In general, women are irresistibly attracted to fortune, stature and a strong masculine essence.
+In general, women are irresistibly attracted to fortune,

+and a strong masculine essence.

 ## First priority: